-However, it's not all wine and roses in the day job.
-Productivity can be hampered amongst other things by poor communication, excessive workload, poor management practises and even email – with a staggering 28% of work-time spent dealing with it.
+- However, it's not all wine and roses in the day job.
+Productivity can be hampered by poor communication, excessive workload, poor management practices, and even email – with a staggering 28% of work time spent dealing with it.

-So how can you sidestep these productivity sapping hazards?
-We've come up with 4 simple steps to get you from wadding in treacle to skipping through your work day.
+- So how can you sidestep these productivity-sapping hazards?
+We've devised four simple steps to get you from wadding in treacle to skipping through your work day.

 1. Multitasking doesn't work!

 So, it's time to ditch the multitasking and focus on one task at a time.
-Create prioritised to-do-lists at the beginning of each day and plan your time in blocks.
-And, if possible, set regular intervals to check your email, until those times and if possible – try switching it off.
+Create prioritized to-do lists at the beginning of each day and plan your time in blocks.
+And, if possible, set regular intervals to check your email until those times, and if possible – try switching it off.

 The best way to get dug into that big project is to reduce the whole into manageable and digestible parts.
-It may seem like common sense but taking those tasks and tackling them in a logical step by step approach is not.
+It may seem like common sense, but taking those tasks and tackling them logically is not.
 There's always the temptation to tackle the smaller tasks first.
-The reason we do this is twofold; we avoid the larger tasks as they feel more daunting and require more time to complete, and secondly we like to feel productive - so lots of little ticks gives us the sense of immediate accomplishment, sometimes to the detriment of the overall productivity.
+We do this twofold; we avoid the larger tasks as they feel more daunting and require more time to complete, and secondly, we like to feel productive - so lots of little ticks give us the sense of immediate accomplishment, sometimes to the detriment of the overall productivity.

 Stick to the plan.
 To avoid reworking tasks, work through each one in its logical sequence.
 Utilise project management software or even a simple spreadsheet and tick off the tasks one by one.